php/policies/feature-proposals.rst

   The author(s) may determine what qualifies as relevant and substantive, but SHOULD be liberal in interpreting that.

+If there are any secondary votes included, the RFC text describing the vote MUST include whether the secondary vote is plurality or Single-Transferrable Vote, how ties will be handled, whether it is a 2/3 majority Yes/No or a 50% threshold, and any other pertinent information to ensure the implications of the secondary vote are clearly understood.

 =================
 Voting procedure
 =================